Skip to content

 • Direct Feedback: Publishes AI review suggestions directly to the PR as comments, threading into the conversation.

-• Highly Customizable: Tailor the System Prompts (Inline or File-based), adjust creativity (Temperature), and control token usage.
+• Highly Customizable: Tailor the System Prompts (Built-in, Inline, or File-based), adjust creativity (Temperature), and control token usage.

 • Smart Filtering: configure included/excluded file extensions to focus the review on what matters.